Notes about the 50 plus DC

 - The site has been designed to be browsed with Internet Explorer 10 or higher.
 It has also been tested with Firefox, Chrome and Microsoft Edge, which have generally displayed the web site correctly.

 In January 2018 we visited California and for the first time we ignored San Francisco and instead went to the East Bay area.
-There is a lot to see in that area, so we have added a quick page while the memories are fresh.
-We are now back to updating New England with New Hampshire next in line
+There is a lot to see in that area, so we have added a quick page while the memories are fresh and we have also expanded the pages on Palm Springs, San Diego Old Town & Balboa Park.
+We have also restarted updating New England with New Hampshire having new pages added on Concord and Portsmouth.

 Last year we finished our update of the MidAtlantic states expanding Delaware already one page to five and New Jersey from three pages to eight, Maryland from three pages to ten and Pennsylvania has an extra three pages and Massachusetts has been expanded by 12 pages and updated.